velkuns/game-text-engine/adr/0008-data-conditions.md

 - list: list of conditions

 Condition types:
-- self.ability: check an ability value
+- self.attribute: check an attribute value
 - self.statuses.skill: check if a skill is present or not
 - self.statuses.state: check if a state is present or not
 - self.statuses.blessing: check if a blessing is present or not